LunarG/gfxreconstruct/USAGE_desktop_D3D12.md

                         original capture devices.

 Windows-only:
-  --api <api>           Use the specified API for replay
-                        Available values are:
-                            vulkan      Replay with the Vulkan API enabled. d3d12       Replay with the Direct3D API enabled. all         Replay with both the Vulkan and Direct3D 12 APIs enabled.
-This is the default.
   --fwo <x,y>           Force windowed mode if not already, and allow setting of a custom window location.
                         (Same as --force-windowed-origin)